TeamHG-Memex/agnostic/docs/design.rst

 -----------------

-Most migration systems are part of an ORM, and most ORMs have an option to define the schema using a native API, then generate SQL statements to build that schema.
+Most migration systems are part of an ORM, and most ORMs have an option to define the database structure using a native API, then generate SQL statements to build that database structure.
 This naturally leads to a difficult question:

-    *How do we ensure that the build process always results in the same exact schema as migrating?*
+    *How do we ensure that the build process always results in the same exact database structure as migrating?*

 This is deceptively difficult.
-Small difference in schemas across multiple instances of your application can lead to obvious, catastrophic failure or — even worse — can lead to the ticking time bomb of slow-but-unnoticed data corruption.
+Small difference in database structures across multiple instances of your application can lead to obvious, catastrophic failure or—even worse—can lead to the ticking time bomb of slow-but-unnoticed data corruption.
 This problem can reach nightmarish magnitudes if you have software deployed on hundreds or thousands of customer sites.

-**It's imperative that all deployed instances of your application have exactly the same schema.**
+**It's imperative that all deployed instances of your application have exactly the same database structure.**

 Despite the obvious need, it's not clear how best to pursue this stated goal.
-One possibility is to ignore your ORM's schema builder and always build new instances solely from migrations.
-With this convention, your initial schema is treated as a "migration #1", and (along with a deterministic migration sort order) ensures that all instances will always be built identically.
+One possibility is to ignore your ORM's database builder and always build new instances solely from migrations.
+With this convention, your initial database structure is treated as a "migration #1", and (along with a deterministic migration sort order) ensures that all instances will always be built identically.

 This approach does have drawbacks, though:

-1. Your ORM's schema builder is part of the benefit of using an ORM!
+1. Your ORM's database builder is part of the benefit of using an ORM!
 You are creating additional work and also run the risk that the migration script you write doesn't perfectly match what the ORM expects.
-2. It feels inefficient to have to build a *brand new schema* by building a series of old, crufty schemas first.
+2. It feels inefficient to have to build a *brand new database structure* by building a series of old, crufty database structures first.

-The other approach is to try to maintain your ORM schema and migrations in parallel, hoping, praying, and tediously testing to make sure that migration scripts perfectly replicate the effect of changing your ORM models.
+The other approach is to try to maintain your ORM database structure and migrations in parallel, hoping, praying, and tediously testing to make sure that migration scripts perfectly replicate the effect of changing your ORM models.

 **Agnostic doesn't have an opinionated stance on this question.**

-You are free to pick either approach, but if you decide to maintain your ORM schema and migrations in parallel, then Agnostic can make this process easier and safer.
+You are free to pick either approach, but if you decide to maintain your ORM database structure and migrations in parallel, then Agnostic can make this process easier and safer.

-When you first bootstrap Agnostic on a given schema, it loads all of the existing migrations and sets their statuses to ``boostrapped`` — but it doesn't actually execute any of them.
-This special status indicates that these are migrations that already exist in the current schema, but instead of being put there by running migration scripts, they were put their by the ORM's schema build tool.
+When you first bootstrap Agnostic on a given database structure, it loads all of the existing migrations and sets their statuses to ``boostrapped`` — but it doesn't actually execute any of them.
+This special status indicates that these are migrations that already exist in the current database structure, but instead of being put there by running migration scripts, they were put their by the ORM's database build tool.

 When Agnostic sees this status, it will know that it does not need to run these migration scripts again.
-(For more information on how to do this, see:
-:ref:`test_migrations`) Once you get used to Agnostic, you may even want to include the bootstrap step in your schema build process.
+(For more information on how to do this, see: `Write & Test Migrations <workflow.html#write-test-migrations>`__.)
+Once you get used to Agnostic, you may even want to include the bootstrap step in your database build process.

 On the other hand, if you want to build all new instances from scratch purely using migrations, then you don't want existing migrations to be bootstrapped,